elemental/Elemental/README.md

 -  `examples/`: various concise examples of Elemental's functionality
 -  `experimental/`: experimental code which is not yet library quality
 -  `external/`: non-standard external code which Elemental builds on top of
--  `include/`: Elemental's header files; most of the library resides here
+-  `include/`: Elemental's header files
 -  `LICENSE`: the New BSD License file
--  `octave/`: pedagogical versions of algorithms used in Elemental
+-  `octave/`: pedagogical versions of a couple of algorithms used in Elemental
 -  `PUBLICATIONS`: publications directly related to this source code
 -  `README.md`: this file
 -  `REFERENCES`: some publications referenced in the creation of this software
--  `src/`: Elemental's source files; a small portion of the library is here
+-  `src/`: Elemental's source files
 -  `tests/`: programs meant to test the accuracy of Elemental
 -  `TODO`: a list of near/long-term goals of the project
 -  `vagrant/`: lightweight preconfigured virtual-machines for Elemental